Telegram Channel Link: Paid Access Entry Point

 Social Media Bios

 Your TikTok, Instagram, and X bios get the most profile views.
 Put your Paprika page link front and center.
-Use a link-in-bio tool if you have multiple links, but make the paid channel link the first one.
+Use a link-in-bio tool if you have multiple links, but make the paid channel link the first one — not third.

 Content CTAs